TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 15/2 Chronicles 15.4.md

 ---

-But when in their distress they turned unto Jehovah, the God of Israel, and sought him, he was found of them.
+But when in their distress they turned to Yahweh, the God of Israel, and sought him, he was found by them.